damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 This was an internal presentation meant for our team members.
 We share it because transparency is [one of our values](https://about.gitlab.com/handbook/#values).
 It is not a formal announcement, for example we're still evaluating the subscription plans for GitLab.com.

-If you don't have the time to see the full video, have a look at [44:48][sid-challenge], where Sid gives a challenge to the present team:
+If you don't have the time to watch the full video, have a look at [44:48][sid-challenge], where Sid gives a challenge to the present team:

-> If you are the first one to present the idea to production demo working on Google Container Engine (GKE) on stage during the Summit, I will dance the Sid Shuffle from Ice Age 4 on stage out of pure happiness.
+> If you are the first one to present the idea to production demo working on Google Container Engine (GKE) on stage during the Summit, I will dance the Sid Shuffle from *Ice Age 4* on stage out of pure happiness.

 If you're not familiar with the Sid shuffle, hold your breath.
-But first the context of the challenge:
+But first, the context of the challenge:

-[Last month][8.15-post] we've showed you a glimpse of the future of development: in a few minutes from a container scheduler without GitLab to deploying an app to a Kubernetes cluster from a GitLab instance with auto-scaling CI.
+[Last month][8.15-post] we showed you a glimpse of the future of development: in a few minutes from a container scheduler without GitLab to deploying an app to a Kubernetes cluster from a GitLab instance with auto-scaling CI.
 This powerful flow was only available for people using Kubernetes in combination with Openshift, and [people asked](https://gitlab.com/gitlab-org/gitlab-ce/issues/25292) how they could replicate it.

-Google Container Engine is a part of Google Cloud and can be used by anyone, getting it to work there is a big win for everyone.
+Google Container Engine is a part of Google Cloud and can be used by anyone – getting it to work there is a big win for everyone.
 Motivated by both the potential for developers around the world and that of seeing Sid dancing, GitLab's engineers worked hard to make it happen.